PowerShell/PowerShell/docs/learning-powerShell/learning-powershell.md

 PowerShell Debugger
 ----

-Assuming you have written a PowerShell script which may contain a software bug, you can fix the issue by using debugging.
+Assuming you have written a PowerShell script which may contains a software bug, you would like to fix the issue by using debugging.
 As an example, we will use VS Code.
 Click on the link below to learn more about debugging:

 - [Using Visual Studio Code (VS Code)][use-vscode-debugger]
 - [PowerShell Command-line Debugging][cli-debugging]

 On Windows, you can also use  [ISE][use-ise-debugger] to debug PowerShell scripts.

 [use-vscode-debugger]:./using-vscode.md#debugging-with-vs-code
 [use-ise-debugger]:./using-ise.md#debugging-with-ise